sadlerb/Sandbot/README.md

 $clean amount - Deletes amount number of messages in the current channel after confirmation

 $search <query> - Search for an article from wikipedia

+$google  <query> - Search for the query on google and return the first 5 links found
 ```